5and5/BO2-Remix/README.md

 * Un-patched trample steam zone changes
 * Reduced Sliquifier starting ammo from 10/40 to 10/25
 * Leaper rounds always happen every 4 rounds
+* Camping in the shaft is limited to 5 minutes at a time

 ### Dvars
 ```